mofradlab/go_bench/README.md

 Loading function which takes in a GOA tab formatted file in which each row contains a protein annotation and outputs a dictionary mapping each protein ID in the file to each annotation for that protein included in the file (after filtering).

+Results are filtered by annotation codes, which need to be included as a function argument.
+If the annotation code for a row in the GOA file isn't included in annotation_codes, the row is ignored.
+Valid annotation codes, and groups of similar annotation codes, are included as variables in gobench.utils, with the full list being ('ISO', 'IGI', 'ISA', 'IGC', 'IEP', 'RCA', 'HDA', 'HGI', 'IKR', 'TAS', 'HEP', 'ND', 'IBA', 'IMP', 'EXP', 'IDA', 'IC', 'ISM', 'ISS', 'NAS', 'IRD', 'IEA', 'IPI', 'HMP').
+The Gene Ontology Consortium provides a [comprehensive explanation](http://geneontology.org/docs/guide-go-evidence-codes/) of each annotation code.

 ### load_protein_sequences
 Loads proteins sequences from a tab or fasta file and filters by a whitelist set.
 Returns sequences and prot_ids representing the protein id associated with each sequence, both in the same order.